Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 	modified:   ../const-rollup-config/src/lib.rs
 	modified:   rollup_config.toml
 ```
-* Start the demo-rollup in a different tab
+4. Start the demo-rollup in a different tab:
 ```
 $ cargo run
 ```
-* You should see the demo-rollup app consuming blocks from the docker container's celestia node
+You should see the demo-rollup app consuming blocks from the docker container's Celestia node:
 ```
 2023-06-07T10:03:25.473920Z  INFO jupiter::da_service: Fetching header at height=1...
 2023-06-07T10:03:25.496853Z  INFO sov_demo_rollup: Received 0 blobs